halliwellb/reading-notes/301-notes/class1.md

 ## Component-based architecture

-1. What is a component?
+1. What is a `component`?
     - A `component` is a small section of code that fills a certain part of the user interface that we're building

-2. What are the characteristics of a component?
+2. What are the characteristics of a `component`?
     - The characteristics of a `component` are:
         - Reusability
         - Replaceability